-In the Manage Reports dialog, all reports that have been created are listed both in German and English.
+All reports that have been created are listed both in German and English.
 In the drop-down list, you can select the language in which the report will be displayed.
-In the left pane of the dialog, the available reports are listed.
-The properties of the selected report are displayed in the right pane.
+In the left tab of the dialog, the available reports are listed.
+The properties of the selected report are displayed in the right tab.